Trevbytes/Keys/README.md

 This site was initially designed to teach the user simple tunes on the piano.
 The user would choose a song and the piano would play a note that the user would then play, this would repeat until the full tune is played.

 The site is designed for mobile phones in landscape view.
+Larger devices may be used but there is no content to fill the empty space of larger screens.
 Keeping the layout of the site simple was crucial as to not confuse the user or overwhelm the user with options.
-When the piano is not useable or can be larger a prompt lets the use know what they can do to have a better user experience.
+When the piano is not useable or can be larger, a prompt lets the use know what they can do for a better user experience.

 With a recording feature added, this site has evolved to also cater to users wanting to teach a song to another user.